kyma-project/kyma/docs/02-get-started/01-quick-install.md

 1. To start the Dashboard, run:

     ```bash
-    docker run --rm -p 3001:3001 busola/local:latest
+    kyma dashboard
     ```

-2. Then, go to [`http://localhost:3001/`](http://localhost:3001/) to access the Dashboard.
+    This command opens the Dashboard under [`http://localhost:3001/`](http://localhost:3001/).

-3. Click the button to add your cluster to the Dashboard.
+2. Click the button to add your cluster to the Dashboard.
-4. [Get your `kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
+3. [Get your `kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
 Paste it into a text editor and replace the `0.0.0.0` part in the **cluster.server** value for k3d with `host.docker.internal`. <!-- //TODO: Remove the info about replacing the **cluster.server** value when this gets fixed. -->
-5. Upload it into the Dashboard as prompted.
+4. Upload it into the Dashboard as prompted.

 This takes you to your Kyma Dashboard.

 <!--
-//TODO: Finish when Busola working with Docker gets fixed.
-Replace the Docker command in step 1 with `kyma dashboard --local` and the address in step 2 with `https://dashboard.kyma-project/`.
+//TODO: Finish when the following get fixed: Replace the Docker command in step 1 with `kyma dashboard --local` and the address in step 2 with `https://dashboard.kyma-project/`.
 -->

 ## Check the list of Deployments via Dashboard